 A master of atmospheric still-life and interior photography whose meticulously crafted images defined mid-century American elegance for magazines like House Beautiful.

-Edgar de Evia transformed commercial interior photography into an art of mood and narrative.
-Born in Mérida, Mexico, and raised in New Orleans, he brought a painterly sensibility and a theatrical flair to his work.
-Moving to New York, he became the favored photographer for top decorators and magazines, known for his signature style: a chiaroscuro play of light and shadow that gave rooms a dramatic, almost cinematic depth.
-He rarely used artificial light, preferring to manipulate natural illumination with screens and reflectors to create a sense of timeless serenity or mysterious allure.
-His images for House Beautiful, under editor Elizabeth Gordon, didn't just show furniture; they sold a dream of cultivated living.
-De Evia's influence extended beyond the page, shaping the visual taste of post-war America and inspiring a generation of photographers to see the interior as a stage for storytelling.
+Edgar de Evia brought a painterly sensibility and theatrical flair to commercial interior photography, rarely using artificial light.
+Born in Mérida, Mexico, in 1910 and raised in New Orleans, he moved to New York and became the favored photographer for top decorators and magazines.
+His signature style used chiaroscuro play of light and shadow, manipulating natural illumination with screens and reflectors to create timeless serenity or mysterious allure.
+His images for House Beautiful under editor Elizabeth Gordon sold a dream of cultivated living.
+De Evia's influence shaped the visual taste of post-war America and inspired photographers to see the interior as a stage for storytelling.
+He died in 2003.

 1901–1927